-This is your guide to the new WordPress Gutenberg editor, the replacement for the current text editor that you use to write your posts and pages.
+This is your guide to the new WordPress Gutenberg editor.
+It’s about to replace the current text editor that you use to write your posts and pages.

 What is Gutenberg?
 When does it arrive?
 What difference and change will it make to your workflow?
-All your Gutenberg questions are answered in this guide.
+I will answer all your Gutenberg questions in this guide.

 Let’s have a look at this new era of WordPress publishing.